• Home

 Q: What Do I Need Before I Can Start the Contracting and Credentialing Process?

 If you are a BCBA or other professional provider seeking credentialing, you will need a current and up-to-date CAQH profile and NPI.
 CAQH is a database that houses provider information - Insurance companies access this for validation of your information.
 An NPI is a National Provider Identifier - a number assigned to you for billing purposes.
 TLC Credentialing and Consulting provides training on obtaining an NPI and setting up your CAQH profile.
 Contact us today!
+Some payors have additional requirements as well - like site visits, fingerprinting or background checks.

 Get Started Today!